 - 1. The Written Examination Section will be given at locations to be determined by the C&E Committee with consideration given to the geographic distribution of candidates.
-Multiple testing dates and sites may be utilized. - 2.
-The Written Examination Section will consist of 150-200 questions chosen from a minimum pool of 500 questions.
-The Written Examination Section consists of nine (9) Topic Areas. - 3.
+Multiple testing dates and sites may be utilized.
+600 questions.
+The Written Examination Section consists of ten (10) Topic Areas. - 3.
 The Written Examination Section will be supervised and graded by an outside testing agency chosen by the C&E Committee.
 The proctors will be blinded as to the identity of the candidates. - 4.
 Candidates will be notified by U. S. Mail of the results of their Written Examination Section. - 5.
 Candidates who do not pass the Written Examination Section may apply to retake the examination on one of the subsequently scheduled test dates.
 Retesting shall not occur within sixty (60) days of an unsuccessful challenge.
 An additional testing fee will be charged to retake the Written Examination Section and the fee may vary depending on the number of Topic Areas to be retaken. - 6.
 The Written Examination Section must be passed in a total of three (3) challenges (the original attempt and two (2) re-examination attempts) in order to take the Practical and Oral Examination Sections.
-The entire Written Examination Section must be completed by November 1st in order to take the Practical and Oral Examination Sections the following February.
+The entire 68Written Examination Section must be completed by November 1st in order to take the Practical and Oral

+Examination Sections the following February.
 Passing the Written Examination Section results in the applicant being deemed a "Candidate" for the Practical and Oral Examination Sections.

-- 7. Once candidates have successfully completed the Written Examination Section they must submit a Practical and Oral Examination Sections examination fee of \$500 by December 1st in order to challenge the Practical and Oral Examinations the following February. - 8.
+- 7. Once candidates have successfully completed the Written Examination Section they must submit a Practical and Oral Examination Sections examination fee of \$1000 by December 1st in order to challenge the Practical and Oral Examinations the following February. - 8.
 Candidates have twenty-four (24) months following the successful challenge of the Written Examination Section to challenge the Practical and Oral Examination Sections.
 After this time period the entire application process must begin anew.